robertgr991/fastDamerauLevenshtein/README.md

 > In information theory and computer science, the Damerau-Levenshtein distance (named after Frederick J. Damerau and Vladimir I. Levenshtein) is a string metric for measuring the edit distance between two sequences.
 Informally, the Damerau-Levenshtein distance between two words is the minimum number of operations (consisting of insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one word into the other.<br/>
 The Damerau-Levenshtein distance differs from the classical Levenshtein distance by including transpositions among its allowable operations in addition to the three classical single-character edit operations (insertions, deletions and substitutions).

-The implementation is based on [James M. Jensen II](https://www.lemoda.net/text-fuzzy/damerau-levenshtein/index.html) explanation.
+The implementation is based on [James M. Jensen II](https://www.lemoda.net/text-fuzzy/damerau-levenshtein/index.html) explanation and it allows specifing the cost of every operation.

 ## Requirements
 This code requires Python 2.7 or 3.4+ and a C compiler such as GCC.